Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "In time," Forln replied.
 "Alliance and survival will increasingly compel exchange."

-"Well, then I hope you like a good scotch, because that’s about all I can exchange back…"
+"Well, then I hope you like a good scotch, because that’s about all I can exchange back..."

 "I fear your sense of humor is wasted, Doctor," Forln replied.